 and on a map of the seven kingdoms that make up the Anglo-Saxon heptarchy.

-albeit often as a white cross, whilst some versions of the work depict it as an undeniable gold or yellow cross
+albeit often as a white cross, other versions of the work depict it as an undeniable gold or yellow cross

-and this is the colour scheme that has become the accepted norm.
+and this is the colour scheme that is considered to be the intended depiction.

 The saltire then featured as the emblem of the Kingdom of Mercia in “Divi Britannici”

-Other towns in historic Mercia include a reference to it, by inclusion of the same gold saltire, as, for example, Tamworth, the historic capital of the Anglo-Saxon kingdom;
+Other towns in historic Mercia include the gold saltire in their civic arms, including Tamworth, the historic capital of the Anglo-Saxon kingdom;

 Blaby, which includes the gold saltire in its crest and a saltire in a different hue on its shield

 and Leek, whose shield is also blue and bears a gold diagonal cross